danilocgsilva/a_vs_n/tests/laravel/seeding_users_time/README.md

 * Populate with 10.000 users names
 * Populate with 100.000 users names
 * Populate with 1.000.000 users names
-* Same testes performed in different databases, as mysql, mariadb, postgree, sql server
+* Same tests performed in different databases, as mysql, mariadb, postgree, sql server.

-And finally, checks the size of the database in each situation.
+And finally, checks the size of the database in each situation, both as storage and in backup file.

 ## Disclaimer